 Principals are very aware of the challenges of running a DLI program as a strand, and noted their efforts to build cohesion across programs in their school.
 It will be important for principals to share ideas about how to balance the unique needs and identity of their DLI strand with maintaining a sense of overall identity in the school.
 Likewise, it is important for both school and district administrators to acknowledge that there are fundamental differences in dual language and monolingual education that may lead to differences in curriculum, scheduling, staffing, and evaluation (of both staff and students).
-In our previous dual language evaluations, especially in districts that transitioned from bilingual to dual language program is "just the same" as the English-only program, as if the only other alternative were for the dual language program to be "less than."
+In our previous dual language evaluations, especially in districts that transitioned from bilingual to dual language, we have found that some administrators are quick to state that their dual language program is "just the same" as the English-only program, as if the only other alternative were for the dual language program to be "less than."
 Trying to ensure total uniformity across the two types of program is counterproductive.
 Even to shape the English-only strand to mirror the dual language program is inappropriate, as it might not meet the needs of the students learning in English or in programs that have a different thematic focus (such as science and technology or the arts).